JVOsteen/JVOsteen.github.io/index.md

 * I can name every country on a blank map.
 * I'm also very good with flags and can probably match most countries with their flag.
-* Believe it or not, but I'm 100% Mexican.
-My name (except for my middle name) would never suggest it, but it's true!
+* I'm 100% Mexican and I've spent tons of time and spent many summers in Mexico.
 * I participated in congressional debate in high school.
 It was pretty cool being called "Senator" whenever I competed.
 * Speaking of senators, I was actually elected Senator in the fourth grade (my elementary school was a MicroSociety school).
 Thought I should probably exclude that from my resume though...
 * My favorite movie is Interstellar by my favorite director Christopher Nolan.
-* I'm a coffee addict (which makes sense considering I'm from Seattle).
+* As a Seattleite, I can proudly say I am a coffee addict.